-The tent vs bivy question is one that’s sure to have crossed the mind of any lightweight adventurer.
+The question of whether to plump for a bivy bag or go for a tent is one that’s sure to have crossed the mind of any lightweight adventurer.

 Both bivvies and one-person tents can allow you to shed plenty of ounces from your pack weight.
 However, both options bring different things to the table.
 The decision over which is best for you will come down to your priorities – Livability?
 Packability?
 Waterproofing?
 Pitch time? – and how you plan on using your shelter.

-To help you make this decision, we look at the pros and cons of using either a tent or bivy sack for your backpacking adventures.
+To help you make this decision, we look at the pros and cons of using either option for your backpacking adventures.

 - Tent for livability –Tents provide more shelter, space, and comfort